deceasedchild/deceasedchild/README.md

 ᡣ𐭩 . answering questions: 1. why r u so rude = no, just direct and honest, depends on who i talk to, if I don't like u, then yeah that's my answer.
 2. what language do u speak, and currently learning? = i speak thai & english and learning russian, bc my irl friends are russian      3. do u feel bad for others = yes, okay idk why one of my friends asked me this but definitely i do, mostly i dont show my emotions *!* But always be able to comfort.
 4. what's ur favorite thing to learn about? = social psychology.
 5. what is your name?  = rachel, ezra.
 6. what's ur gender? = read github.
 It's she or sheher.    [that's it, anyways add my dc! .rachelmiller.]

 ꨄ .
-I need for later:
 The world population reached:
  * 1 billion: Around 1804
  * 2 billion: In 1927 (123 years later)
  * 3 billion: In 1960 (33 years later)